 Bit Byte 7 6 5 4 3 2 1 0

 0 Operation Code (08h)

 1 Reserved SILI Fixed

-2 - 4 (MSB) Transfer Length
+2 - 4 (MSB) (MSB) Transfer Length (LSB)

-5 Cor ntrol (LSB)
+5 Cor itrol

-Figure 4-85.
+Figure 4-83.
 READ Command Descriptor Block - Data Format

-Table 4-90.
+Table 4-88.
 READ Command Descriptor Block - Field Descriptions ------------- --

 Field Name Description SILI Suppress Incorrect Length Indicator.
 If the SILI bit is set to 1 and the Fixed bit is set to 1, the drive terminates the command with CHECK CONDITION status, Sense Key set to ILLEGAL REQUEST, and Additional Sense Code set to INVALID FIELD IN CDB.
 If the SILI bit is set to 0 and the actual block length is different than the specified transfer length, the drive returns CHECK CONDITION status.
 Within the Sense Data, the Incorrect Length Indicator (ILI) bit and Valid bit are set to 1.
 The Sense Key field is set to NO SENSE.
-The information bytes are set to the difference (residue) between the requested transfer length and the actual block length, or, in Fixed Block mode, the difference (residue) between the requested number of blocks are transferred to the initiator and the drive logically positions the tape after the block (EOM side).
+The information bytes are set to the difference (residue) between the requested transfer length and the actual block length, or, in Fixed Block mode, the difference (residue) between the requested number of blocks and the actual number of blocks read.
+No more than Transfer Length blocks are transferred to the initiator and the drive logically positions the tape after the block (EOM side).